 Approved for use in April 2006 by the Federal Drug Administration, Daytrana is a skin patch produced and marketed by Noven Pharmaceuticals.
 The drug is also a “methyphenidate transdermal system” (MTS).
-Daytrana is most commonly used as a daily treatment for “attention deficit hyperactivity disorder” (ADHD) in children ages 6 to 17.
+Daytrana is most commonly used as a daily treatment for “attention deficit hyperactivity disorder” (ADHD) in children ages 6 to 17 years old.
 When oral medication treatments are not well-tolerated or shown to be ineffective, Daytrana is often a second line of treatment.

 When Noven originally submitted Daytrana to the FDA for approval, the recommended duration of use (via wearing the patch) was 12 hours.
 The FDA rejected the duration, and Noven resubmitted with an updated nine-hour duration.
 There are currently no generic versions of the drug available.